-Extenuating or mitigating circumstances are those events which have had a detrimental effect on your study.
+Extenuating or mitigating circumstances are events which have had a detrimental effect on your study.
 Examples include illness; the severe illness or death of a close family member; a shocking or traumatic personal experience.
-In addition, sudden, unexpected changes in family circumstances might affect your ability to make academic progress.
+In addition, abrupt changes in family circumstances might affect your ability to make academic progress.

 It can be in your interest to ask for such circumstances to be considered in mitigation for poor performance.
 The University Advice for Students page (see Section 10) makes clear that, if an application for consideration of mitigating circumstances is accepted, marks will not be changed for assessed work or examinations.

 We do not allow self-certified extensions of deadlines for any coursework.

 If the mitigating circumstances affect a particular piece of assessed coursework for a module you should contact the module leader directly as soon as possible after the problem arises.
 They will be best placed to decide what needs to be done.
 Please do not submit a notification via the Mit Circs portal in such cases.

 For one-off issues, such as acute illness or major accidents, that affect substantial assessments, a deadline extension can be possible.
 In such cases you should contact the module leader in person so that the consequences for later assessments and examinations can be discussed, before any extension can be agreed.